kubeflow/kfp-tekton/tekton_kfp_guide.md

 * **${KF_DIR}** - The full path to your Kubeflow application directory.

 ### Multi-user, auth-enabled
-Run the following commands to deploy Kubeflow with GitHub OAuth application as the authentication provider by dex.
-To support multi-users with authentication enabled, this guide uses [dex](https://github.com/dexidp/dex) with [GitHub OAuth](https://docs.github.com/developers/apps/building-oauth-apps).
+Run the following commands to deploy multi-user auth-enabled Kubeflow with GitHub OAuth as the Dex authentication provider.
+To support multi-users with authentication enabled, this guide uses [Dex](https://github.com/dexidp/dex) with [GitHub OAuth](https://docs.github.com/developers/apps/building-oauth-apps).

-**Before continue, refer to the guide [Creating an OAuth App](https://docs.github.com/developers/apps/creating-an-oauth-app) for steps to create an OAuth app on GitHub.com.**
+**Before continuing, refer to the guide [Creating an OAuth App](https://docs.github.com/developers/apps/creating-an-oauth-app) for steps to create an OAuth app on GitHub.com.**

 The scenario is a GitHub organization owner can authorize its organization members to access a deployed kubeflow.
 A member of this GitHub organization will be redirected to a page to grant access to the GitHub profile by Kubeflow.